Good-Ghosting/goodghosting-protocol-v2/README.md

 - **Aave V2/V3 Strategy Based Pool** As mentioned above we use hardhat for this, after doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file as `true`, next in your [config](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/hardhat.config.ts#L62) you set your desired rpc url, currently a public rpc is set.
 Then you just run `yarn test`.

-- **Curve Strategy Based Pool** As mentioned above we use truffle for this, so open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run `yarn test:fork:polygon:curve` for fixed deposit pool & `yarn test:fork:variable:polygon:curve` for variable deposit pool.
+- **Curve Strategy Based Pool** As mentioned above we use truffle for this, so open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run `yarn test:fork:polygon` for fixed deposit pool & `yarn test:fork:variable:polygon` for variable deposit pool.

 #### Celo

 Since hardhat currently does not support celo, so we use truffle for celo fork tests.
 To start open another terminal window and run
 `ganache-cli -f https://forno.celo.org/ -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run
-`yarn test:fork:celo:mobius` for fixed deposit mobius strategy pool, `yarn test:fork:celo:moola` for fixed deposit moola strategy pool, `yarn test:fork:variable:celo:mobius` for variable deposit mobius strategy pool & `yarn test:fork:variable:celo:moola` for variable deposit moola strategy pool.
+`yarn test:fork:celo` for fixed deposit pool, `yarn test:fork:variable:celo` for variable deposit pool/

 # Security Tools